wonsunahn/CS1632_DrunkCarnivalShooter/README.md

 ## Submission

-Each pairwise group will do one submission to GradeScope, by *one member* of the group.
-The submitting member will press the "View or edit group" link at the top-right corner of the assignment page after submission to add his/her partner.

-When you
-are done, submit your github repository to GradeScope at the **Exercise 5 Part 1 GitHub** link.
+When you are done, submit your github repository to GradeScope at the **Exercise 5 Part 1 GitHub** link.
 Once you submit, GradeScope will run the autograder to grade you and give feedback.
 If you get deductions, fix your code based on the feedback and resubmit.
 Repeat until you don't get deductions.

 If you don't get any more warnings you've done your job.
 Otherwise, it is -1 point for each CheckStyle or SpotBugs warning.